211 Would You Rather Questions [Funny, Hard & Weird]

 51. Would you rather only dance when music stops or only freeze when music starts?

 52. Would you rather have every password be a dad joke or every security question ask about your dreams?
-LearnClash split: 49/51 security questions.
-The dad-joke side made the stronger closing argument.
+Practically a coin flip.
+What tips it is the dad-joke camp landing the better closing line nine times out of ten.

 Weird Would You Rather Questions

-Weird would you rather questions are not the same as gross questions.
-LearnClash keeps this section surreal, not nasty.
-A weird prompt should make the room pause because the world inside the question is strange, but the choice still says something real about control, comfort, curiosity, or pride.
+Weird is not the same as gross, and LearnClash keeps that line sharp.
+This section is surreal, never nasty.
+A weird prompt makes the room pause because the world inside it is strange, yet the pick still reveals something true about your relationship with control, comfort, curiosity, or pride.

 Figure 4: Weird prompts work best when the world is strange but the tradeoff still feels human.